 Delete: Remove a group (skills inside will revert to No Group).

-Pending Skills is where Admin review and manage newly created skills that have not yet been approved as standard skills.
+Pending Skills is where Admin review and manage newly created skills that have not yet been approved.
+These skills are typically suggested by AI or created during system usage.

 While a skill is in Pending status: